FabricMC/fabric-docs/contributing.md

 ::: info

-This section is primarily for members of the Docs Team.
+This section is primarily for members of the Docs Team, but could be useful for anyone.

 :::